-- Scope of the new Champlain Bridge Corridor project
+- Scope of the Samuel De Champlain Bridge Corridor project

 - Project costs

 - Bridge design